Optical services are covered for all eligible MHCP members.

 Required documents for authorization include:

 Refer to the Billing Section for general billing information.
 It is the responsibility of the provider to bill with a correct HCPCS code, HCPCS modifiers, ICD diagnosis codes and CPT codes.
-If the recipient is enrolled in fee-for-service MHCP, with or without a spenddown, the provider must provide the services and bill MHCP.
+If the member is enrolled in fee-for-service MHCP, with or without a spenddown, the provider must provide the services and bill MHCP.

 Billing for Ocular Photodynamic Therapy (CPT code 67221) is covered only for a valid diagnosis.
 No separate payment for the intravenous infusion service is allowed.
 Payment for the infusion is packaged into CPT code 67221.

-MN–ITS is a no cost online DHS web based HIPAA compliant billing, inquiry and communication tool.
+MN–ITS is a no-cost online DHS web based HIPAA compliant billing, inquiry and communication tool.
 Computer and internet access is required.
 Refer to the MN–ITS Interactive 837P User Guide for instructions on billing an individual claim without other insurance or Medicare.

 Providers must bill DHS at their usual and customary charge.
 MHCP will pay the lower of the submitted charge, the contract rate, or the maximum allowable rate listed on MHCP Fee Schedule, less any MHCP spenddown amount or required payment reduction.